jacobbart298/sycococopy/README.md

 ## Architecture
 The SyCoCoCoPy library contains the following modules:
-* fsm.py provides the FSM class, which represents a non-deterministic finite state machine.
-The non-determinism is handled by allowing the fsm to contain more than one state at a given time
+* fsm.py provides the FSM class, which represents a finite state machine.
+Non-determinism is handled by allowing the fsm to contain more than one state at a time
-* state.py provides the State class, which links transitions from its own state to one or more next state(s)
+* state.py provides the State class, which links transitions from its own state to one or more next states
-* transition.py provides the Transition and PredicateTransition classes, that represent a message with a given type (and value constraint for a PredicateTransition) from a sender to a receiver
+* transition.py provides the Transition and PredicateTransition classes, which represent a message with a given type (and value constraint for a PredicateTransition) from a sender to a receiver
-* FSMbuilder.py parses a given specification to an FSM (item 1) with a start state and creates all the possible states and transitions
+* fsmBuilder.py constructs an FSM from a given specification
 * instrumentation.py can be used as a drop-in replacement for the asyncio library, or as a supplier of the Channel class for communication between coroutines.
-The instrumentation ensures that messages between coroutines in a given program are forwarded to the monitor so they can be checked against the protocol
+The instrumentation ensures that messages between coroutines in a given program are forwarded to the monitor
-* monitor.py provides the Monitor class that is used to verify send and receive operations adhere to the protocol
+* monitor.py provides the Monitor class that is used to verify that send and receive operations adhere to the protocol

 ## Exceptions
 The following exceptions can be raised by the framework:
 * An IllegalTransitionException is raised when a transition occurs in the implementation that is not allowed by the specification
 * A HaltedException is raised when a transition occurs, while the operation was already halted by an IllegalTransitionException.
 This is required because the asyncio event loop can continue its operation briefly when a coroutine raises an IllegalTransitionException
 * A RoleMismatchException is raised when there were roles defined, but never used in the specification or when a role is used in a protocol, but never defined in a specification
 * A PendingMessagesException is raised when a coroutine wants to send a message, but there are still incoming messages to that coroutine.
-Note that this check can be disabled by specifying the enforceCausality attribute for the monitor as False
+Note that this check can be disabled by specifying the checkCausality attribute for the monitor as False
-* A ComparatorNotImplementedException is raised when a constraint is placed on a value, but the given comparator (greater than, less than, etc.) is not implemented for the value type
+* A ComparatorNotImplementedException is raised when a comparator is used with a type that does not implement it.
-* An IllegalTypeException is raised when a type in the specification is not found in either the Python builtin types or the customs module
+* An IllegalTypeException is raised when the given type cannot be found in the customs module
-* An IllegalValueException is raised when the constructor as given for a value constraint in the specification cannot be used to create an instance of the associated type in the specification
+* An IllegalValueException is raised when the provided value cannot be parsed to the given type.
+* A SubtypingException is raised when the provided object is not an instance of the specified type.

 When one of the SyCoCoCoPy exceptions is raised, a dedicated message is printed to the terminal providing clues about the cause of the error.
 The standard Python stack trace with the exception callers is not printed for clarity.